A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper introduced a training and assessment system named TASBID by developing a virtual reality-based simulator for bridge inspectors assisted by a drone.
-TASBID monitors and analyzes the trainee's operation to provide real-time, in-task feedback, assisting the trainee in the simulated bridge inspection.
-A post-study assessment further analyzes and reports the trainees' task performance on dimensions of conformity, efficiency, safety, and accuracy to increase the trainee's learning effectiveness.

-The design of the inspection simulation has a multi-factorial framework.
-It can be revised to provide a wide range of scenarios for training or factorial experiments.
-This paper shares the code of the project with the public.
-Prospective users can revise and develop it further to adapt to their own studies \cite{TASBID_Github}.
-TASBID monitors trainees' operation data and the drone's flight data to provide real-time, in-task feedback and perform post-study assessment.
-The demonstration, although is based on a small-scale experimental study, shows this data-driven approach is timely, individualized, in detail, and objective.
-Therefore, TASBID positively supports inspectors in developing the skill and confidence in operating a drone in bridge inspection.

-A more realistic scenario is that the drone is in the autonomous flying mode, and the inspector takes control when needed.
-The mode of inspector-drone cooperative inspection has been added to TASBID.
-Both the training and the assessment introduced in this paper have built a foundation for creating these for the cooperative inspection as well.
+This paper designed and developed a virtual reality-based training and assessment system named TASBID for bridge inspectors collaborating with an assistant drone to collect data at inspection sites.
+The pilot study, although is in a small-scale, demonstrated that TASBID can objectively identify the training needs of individuals in detail and further help them develop the skill and confidence in collaborating with a drone in bridge inspection.
+This study shares the source code with the public.
+Prospective users can easily revise it to adapt to their own specific studies or needs \cite{TASBID_Github}.

+The training and assessment introduced in this paper have built a foundation for adding the semi-autonomous mode to TASBID.
+With the semi-autonomous mode, the drone will fly automatically, but the inspector can disengage the autonomous mode of the drone and take control of it when needed.
 Besides, a gap is present between the simulation created in Unity and the real-world inspection scene.
-To provide realistic visual stimuli to inspectors, a Generative Adversarial Network (GAN) can convert the game-based scene into a more realistic one.
-Furthermore, this paper focuses on the system design and development, thus only conducting a small-size experimental study to demonstrate the system functionality.
-Factorial experiments at a larger scale would be necessary for the system testing and improvement.
-TASBID can integrate a multi-modal biometric sensor system composed of EEG, eye tracker, ECG, EMG, and IMU.
-Advanced methods of data analytics, such as deep neural networks, need to be developed for analyzing the multi-modal biometric sensor data to reliably detect and classify human states and for creating other methods of human-drone interactions.
+A generative adversarial network can convert the simulation to a more realistic scene, thus providing improved visual stimuli to inspectors.
+Furthermore, this paper focuses on the system design and development, thus only conducting a small-size pilot study to demonstrate the system functionality.
+Factorial experiments at a larger scale would be necessary for comprehensive system testing and improvement.
+TASBID can integrate a multi-modal biometric sensor system comprised of an eye tracker, electromyography, and inertial measurement units.
+Deep neural networks need to be developed for analyzing the biometric sensor data to reliably detect and classify human states and for creating other methods of human-drone interactions.
 This paper has built a foundation for exploring the above-discussed opportunities.